IrfanAkram5/irftalks.tech/Django/ContentSecurityPolicy_5mmQxQCJ.md

 ### Gotchas

 As you can see with the `CSP_DEFAULT_SRC = ["'self'",]` example above, the `self` is first enclosed with single quotes and then double.
-This is a must if using reserved values such as `self`, `unsafe-inline`, etc.  Basically, if the value is single quoted in the MDN docs, you should double quote it in django.
+This is a must if using reserved CSP values such as `self`, `unsafe-inline`, etc.  Basically, if the value is single quoted in the MDN docs, you should double quote it in django.

 ### Example Nonce Value